thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_25.md

 ### 9. KEY QUOTES

-* **"The Small Business Administration has become a sprawling bureaucracy that is more interested in picking winners and losers than in helping all small businesses succeed." (p.
-776)**  This quote reflects Kerrigan's view of the SBA as being too large and too involved in the economy.
+* **"The Small Business Administration has become a sprawling bureaucracy that is more interested in picking winners and losers than in helping all small businesses succeed." <sup>(776)</sup>**  This quote reflects Kerrigan's view of the SBA as being too large and too involved in the economy.
-* **"The SBA's direct lending programs are a form of corporate welfare that benefits a select few at the expense of taxpayers." (p.
-777)**  This quote highlights Kerrigan's opposition to direct lending.
+* **"The SBA's direct lending programs are a form of corporate welfare that benefits a select few at the expense of taxpayers." <sup>(777)</sup>**  This quote highlights Kerrigan's opposition to direct lending.
-* **"We need a tighter, more focused SBA that concentrates on its core functions." (p.
-783)**  This quote emphasizes the chapter's desire to shrink the SBA.
+* **"We need a tighter, more focused SBA that concentrates on its core functions." <sup>(783)</sup>**  This quote emphasizes the chapter's desire to shrink the SBA.
-* **"We must end the SBA's direct lending programs and focus on guaranteeing loans made by private lenders." (p.
-783)**  This quote reveals the chapter's preference for a market-based approach to small business lending.
+* **"We must end the SBA's direct lending programs and focus on guaranteeing loans made by private lenders." <sup>(783)</sup>**  This quote reveals the chapter's preference for a market-based approach to small business lending.
-* **"We must increase accountability and transparency at the SBA." (p.
-785)**  This quote highlights the chapter's focus on accountability.
+* **"We must increase accountability and transparency at the SBA." <sup>(785)</sup>**  This quote highlights the chapter's focus on accountability.

 ### 10. SUMMARY & SIGNIFICANCE